Empires & Kingdoms

 To be honest the whole setup reminds me a lot of FFVII’s Midgar, but the differences in setting and story do a lot to differentiate the two.
 (Rabanastre’s Lowtown echoes this, too, and to be fair the idea of a downtrodden lower class is far from unique.)
 I also really love Archades’s design; it’s a gorgeous city to walk through.
 The region of Archadia in general is one of my favorites in the game; the rolling plains of the Tchita Uplands and the Cerobi Steppe are just gorgeous.

 Empire located in the west of Ordalia, possessing an army rumored to be the equal of the Archadian Imperial forces.
 Though an emperor rules, Rozarria is a military state, and the armed forces carry much political power.
 In recent years, the Margrace Imperial family has sought to limit the military's power, embarking on a series of reforms to restrict the scope of their authority.
 Archadia's unprovoked invasion of Dalmasca sent shockwaves through the Rozarrian establishment, and many are those who see a war between empires looming on the horizon.

-We never actually visit Rozarria within the course of the game, and the only person we meet is Al-Cid Margrace.
-This is actually kind of interesting to me, because Rozarria is hugely important to the plot, but actually going to Rozarria only comes up once before it's quickly dismissed.
+We never actually visit Rozarria within the course of the game, and the only person we meet from it is Al-Cid Margrace.
+This is interesting to me, because Rozarria is hugely important to the plot, but going to Rozarria only comes up once before it's quickly dismissed.
 There’s just too much other stuff going on.
-I actually would love to know more about Rozarria, but instead all we have to go on is, well, Al-Cid.
+I would love to know more about Rozarria, but instead all we have to go on is, well, Al-Cid.

 ...Yeah.
 I’m just gonna leave that there.